Updated: Jun 14

 By: Nikki Simon November 12th 2020

 Unfortunately, six years after Mill No.2 was built, 1921 arrived with a vengeance and Mill No.2 promptly burned down.
 Thus, in 1923, the renowned Mill No.3 was born, a 20 storey gravity-fed behemoth of a concentrator mill leading the Britannia Mine into its most prosperous era.
-By 1925 the mill was processing 7,000 tons of ore per day, and they didn't just deal in copper either; though it was the mine's primary resource, it supplied many others such as zinc, lead, cadmium, silver and gold.
+By 1925 the mill was processing 7,000 tons of ore per day, and they didn't just deal in copper either; though copper was the primary resource, the mine supplied many others, such as zinc, lead, cadmium, silver and gold.

 Britannia’s success continued well into the '30s, with the years of The Great Depression being some of its most prosperous, allowing them to continue where many other mines were shutting down.
 By the time World War II broke out in 1939, Britannia was seen as a strategic source of copper for the Allied war efforts.
-Demand for the resource grew exponentially; unfortunately, along with the increase in demand came a lack of man-power as the mine's skilled workers were converted to soldiers.
+Demand for its resources grew exponentially; unfortunately, the increase in demand was followed closely by a lack of man-power as the mine's skilled workers were converted to soldiers.
 This shortage only worsened in 1942 after the tragic internment of Japanese Canadians who were sent to the British Columbia interior and included many Britannia workers.
 During this time, they relied on unskilled labourers, implementing additional safety measures and specialist courses; despite this, the mine almost ran itself throughout World War II, not producing any new ore but instead processing their surplus.
 As the war reached its conclusion, Britannia Mine was in an increasingly difficult position, now faced with a shortage of workers AND ore.

 Still, the Britannia Mine persevered as it always had, albeit with declining prosperity, and continued to produce ore right up until the '70s, including supplying a third war, the Korean War from 1950-1953.
 In 1974 Britannia ceased production and closed its doors, but not for long!
 Britannia Mine couldn't stay away and, in 1975, became the B.C.
 Museum of Mining renamed to the Britannia Mine Museum in 2010.